michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0032.md

 - adj: marked by deep ill will; deliberately harmful
 - adj: bringing or deserving severe rebuke or censure
 ### Family
-vicious: viciousest, viciously, viciousness+;vice: vices, vicious
+- vicious: viciousest, viciously, viciousness+
+- vice: vices, vicious
 ### Examples
 - Journalists who tried to investigate Ms. Choi suffered a vicious official backlash.
 - What resulted was a vicious car crash, several broken bones and surgeries.